 After I digested as much as I could about the butterfly effect, I chanced upon a TV show about bridge failures that focused on a device used to check for voids in the concrete-to-steel wire construction.
 It was very much like a time domain reflectometer (TDR).
 Whereas a TDR is mainly used to determine the characteristics of a given electrical line by observing reflected waveforms, they can also be used to locate discontinuities in a connector.
 In the case being shown regarding a large braid of steel cable encased in concrete, some of the back-filling of the concrete did not fully encapsulate the wire bundle, leading to areas of moisture entrapment and, therefore, oxidation of the wire strand, causing a failure of the bridge.

 So, why the Sunday morning revelation?
 I began to think about how small changes in design characteristics at the PCB fabrication level can have larger consequences for the final product.
 Some of these include changes in trace geometry, dielectric, material type, copper weights, etc. Let’s go through a basic list of them and discuss each one.

-To read this entire column, which appeared in the February 2019 issue of Design007 Magazine, click here.
+To read this entire column, which appeared in the December 2019 issue of Design007 Magazine, click here.